vipulnaik/diet-exercise-health/notes/2024-04-30-urgent-care-visit-and-tests.md

 right.
 Also, I occasionally feel some discomfort in the middle on the back spine.

+He asked me how I would rate the pain on a scale from 0 to 10.
+When I clarified that it varies a lot, he asked me how I would rate it over the course of today.
+I said it varies between a 0, 1, and 2.

 ### Physical exam

 He then did a physical exam.
 He asked me to pull up the clothing over